Diffuse Maxwellian illumination for safe wide-field retinal Doppler holography

-The irradiance distribution of the optical radiation at the cornea is evaluated with and without diffuser in Fig.~\ref{fig_diffdistrib} and Fig.~\ref{fig_nodiffdistrib}, respectively.
-The measurements were taken at different distances from the focal plane to evaluate the beam cross-section distribution with the bare sensor array of a camera (XIMEA XIQ model MQ042xG-CM, 2048-by-2048 pixel frame; pixel pitch : 5.5 $\mu$m).
-The horizontal cross section profiles in Fig.~\ref{crosssectionprofilehotspot} and Fig.~\ref{crosssectionprofilediff}, averaged over $\sim$ 165 microns vertically around the center of the distribution describe the radial distribution of the light intensity around the cornea.
-A quantitative irradiance map was assessed at the waist of the laser beam in diffuse illumination configuration in Fig. ~\ref{fig_maxIrradiance_retina}, from the measured irradiance distribution, for a total illumination power of 22 mW.
+The irradiance distributions at planes relevant to corneal positioning were evaluated with and without the diffuser (Figs.~\ref{fig_diffdistrib} and \ref{fig_nodiffdistrib}).
+Measurements were taken at different distances from the focal plane using the bare sensor array of a camera (XIMEA XIQ MQ042xG-CM, 2048-by-2048 pixels, pixel pitch 5.5 $\mu$m).
+The horizontal cross-section profiles in Figs.~\ref{crosssectionprofilehotspot} and \ref{crosssectionprofilediff}, averaged over approximately 165 $\mu$m vertically around the center of the distribution, describe the radial distribution of light intensity near the corneal plane.